pthom/cleantype/README.md

 <a href="#Table-of-content"><img src="https://img.shields.io/badge/%3C%20top-E7E7E7.svg" align="right"></a>
 # Installation and usage

 * `cleantype`is a small header only library, so you just need to clone it and add it to your path.
 It works with C++ 14 and C++17; and is tested succesfully with gcc (>=5), clang (>=6), appleclang, and msvc (>= MSVC 2017).

-Then, include [cleantype/cleantype.hpp](src/include/cleantype/cleantype.hpp) (this file includes a comprehensive API doc)
+Then, include [cleantype/cleantype.hpp](src/include/cleantype/cleantype.hpp) (this file includes a comprehensive API doc).
+Alternatively, you can use the "all in one version", which is comprised of [only one header file](include_all_in_one/include/cleantype/cleantype.hpp), inside the "include_all_in_one" folder.

+_Notes:_
+cleantype can be used as a standalone library.
+However, in order to use be able to read settings from a preference file, you will need [nlohmann/json](https://github.com/nlohmann/json).
+If you want to use this feature, define `CLEANTYPE_USE_NLOHMANN_JSON` before including cleantype.hpp and make sure that nlohmann/json.hpp is in your include path.

 * `ct_compiler_decipher` is comprised of a single c++ file.
 It's compilation can be done via `make` or via `$(CXX) -Isrc/include -Ithird_party/FunctionalPlus/include --std=c++14 src/tools/ct_compiler_decipher/ct_compiler_decipher.cpp -o ct_compiler_decipher`

-_Note:_ cleantype can be used as a standalone library.
-However, in order to use be able to read settings from a preference file, you will need [nlohmann/json](https://github.com/nlohmann/json).
-If you want to use this feature, define `CLEANTYPE_USE_NLOHMANN_JSON` before including cleantype.hpp and make sure that nlohmann/json.hpp is in your include path.